-Your eligibility depends on your Expected Family Contribution, your year in school, if you are an independent / dependent student, and the Cost of Attendance.
-The financial aid staff will assist you with completing the FAFSA and determine how much financial aid you are eligible to receive.
+Your eligibility depends on your Student Aid Index (SAI), if you are an independent/ dependent student, and the Cost of Attendance (COA).
+The financial aid staff will assist you with determining how much financial aid you are eligible to receive.